-Except as otherwise noted in the state plan, state-developed fee schedule rates are the same for both governmental and private providers of PDN services and PCS.
+Except as otherwise noted in the state plan, state-developed fee schedule rates are the same for both governmental and private providers of PCS.
 The Division of Medicaid's fee schedule rate was set as of July 1, 2020, and is effective for services provided on or after that date.
-All fees are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and- rates/.
+All fees are published on the Division of Medicaid's website at Fee Schedules and Rates - Mississippi Division of Medicaid (ms.gov).